Opticianry (Vision Care Technology) - OP14 Diploma

 - Criminal background check required prior to start of clinical rotation.

-- This program begins each Fall semester on the Valdosta campus.
+- This program has alternating start terms of fall and spring; the next cohort begins spring 2020 on the Valdosta campus.

 |General Core Courses||6|

 |OPHD 2120 Lens Selection||6|